MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/search.md

 - `CreatorEntityKey` (`creatorId` in earlier API versions)
 - `displayProperties`

 Only the neutral strings used in title and description are returned by default.
+If a Thumbnail image exists, it is returned by default.
+Each item is limited to only one image of a "Thumbnail" type.

 Note: If you are on Xbox Live, two additional metadata items are included by default: `creatorGamertag` and `sourceId`